getsentry/rfcs/text/0141-linking-traces.md

 type AttributeValues = string | boolean | number | Array<string> | Array<boolean> | Array<number>
 ```

-Note: In some platforms, the Otel `Link` interface exposes another optional property: `droppedAttributesCount`.
+Note: On some platforms, the Otel `Link` interface exposes another optional property: `droppedAttributesCount`.
 POtel SDKs should support passing in this property as defined by the API but can further ignore it when serializing the span link to Sentry envelopes.
 In [JS for example](https://github.com/open-telemetry/opentelemetry-js/blob/main/api/src/trace/link.ts), the `droppedAttributeCount` can be passed, while [Python](https://github.com/open-telemetry/opentelemetry-python/blob/main/opentelemetry-api/src/opentelemetry/trace/span.py#L120) does not permit it.
 Non-Otel SDKs are free to ignore this property.

 #### Usage Example